SupercomputingWales/slurm_advanced_topics/_episodes/04-cluster-partitions-best-practices.md

 > ## Whenever possible:
 >
 > - Estimate the time and resources that your job needs.
 This will reduce the time necessary to grant resources.
-> - Try to avoid submitting a massive numer of small jobs since this creates an overhead in resource provision.
+> - Try to avoid submitting a massive number of small jobs since this creates an overhead in resource provision.
 Whenever possible, stack small jobs in single bigger jobs.
 > - Avoid creating thousands of small files.
 This has a negative impact on the global filesystem.
 Better to have a smaller number or larger files.
 > Run a small test case (dev partition) before submitting a large job, to make sure it works as expected.
 > - Use *--exclusive*, only if you are certain that you require the resources (cpus, memory) of a full node.